 Sergei Kiriyenko, chief executive officer of Rosatom Corp., declined to become deputy prime minister for energy, while Economy Minister Elvira Nabiullina won’t continue in her post in the new government and also turned down an offer to become a deputy prime minister for social issues, Vedomosti said.

-A Kremlin official, who declined to be identified because of state policy, said Prokhorov hadn’t been offered a post and declined to comment on Kiriyenko, when contacted by Bloomberg.
+A Kremlin official, who declined to be identified because of state policy, said Prokhorov hadn’t been offered a post, when contacted by Bloomberg.
 Yuliana Slaschova, Prokhorov’s spokeswoman, declined to comment.

 To contact the reporter on this story: Ksenia Galouchko in New York at email@example.com